 To differentiate Computer programs claimed in the form of algorithms as method claims or system claims with some ‘means’ indicating the functions of flow charts or process steps, the Revised Guidelines have adopted form and substance test method.

 The Revised Guidelines appears to be a step in positive direction.
 This should also lead to increase in filings of the CRIs and assist in clearance of backlog of examination of CRIs caused by lack clarity on present subject matter.

 The Revised Guidelines appears to be a step in the positive direction.
 In conjunction with present positive step the IPO, in future, should also issue denial of patentability in cases involving section 3(k) of the Act with justification using a rule of reason analysis, rather than refusing the same as a category of excluded subject matter.

 As a safeguard, the specification should be drafted and claimed in a manner which makes them an integral part of a larger process, apparatus and / or device, resulting in new product or increase the efficiency, to pass the test of Section 3(k) of the Act.
 Further, while drafting the claims in means plus function form structural features of means should be specifically disclosed in the specification.

-Disclaimer: Views / opinions expressed in present article are solely that of the author and are for explanatory / update purposes only and which cannot be quoted in any legal proceedings and will have no legal purpose.
+Disclaimer: Views / opinions expressed in present compilation are solely that of the contributor(s) and are for explanatory / update / informational purposes only and which cannot be quoted in any legal proceedings and will have no legal purpose.
 Further, same may vary from time to time and case to case.
+It is neither intended to advertise nor solicit the Firm in any way whatsoever, nor is it purported to create an attorney-client privilege communication.
 For any clarification and further information, you may contact us at email@example.com.